Requirements & Criteria

 Have your scores sent to us directly!
 Our codes are 1251 (SAT) and 1196 (ACT)

-Adult students interested in a BSN completion degree or an Organizational Leadership degree please refer to the Division of Adult and External Studies (DAES) Web site.
+Adult students interested in the following programs please refer to the Office of Graduate and Continuing Studies website: